devDucks/astroarch/README.md

 Otherwise, simply use the following command `gps_on` to perform these two operations.

-For users of a GPS USB dongle models u-blox 7 or VK-162 with a mount using the eqmod module, use the `gps_ublox_on` command.
-This helps avoid a conflict between the GPS and the mount.

-For GPS UART users, use the `gps_uart_on` command.

 If you want to disable automatic startup of the GPS daemon, run `gps_off`.

 ADDITIONAL CONSIDERATIONS (use these as guidelines):